 France This Way comment: Perouges is a 'most beautiful village of France' and it really is one of the best of these.
 We have visited most of France's classified most beautiful villages and this is one of our favourites.

-The village now falls between its two medieval gates - the 'high gate' and the 'low gate'.
-It contains lots of interesting buildings, including a fortified church and the house of the Princes of Savoy (open to the public) with a recreation of a 13th century garden.
+The historic village falls between its two medieval gates - the 'high gate' and the 'low gate'.
+This part of Perouges contains lots of interesting buildings, including a fortified church and the house of the Princes of Savoy (open to the public) with a recreation of a 13th century garden.

-The attractive cobbled (and uneven - wear sensible shoes!) streets around the village lead past lots of beautiful old stone houses - truly there is something interesting to discover around every corner, with a great deal remaining from its medieval heyday.
+The attractive cobbled streets around the village (these are uneven so wear sensible shoes!) lead past lots of beautiful old stone houses - truly there is something interesting to discover around every corner, with a great deal remaining from its medieval heyday.

 A tour of Perouges begins at the upper gate.
-This stone gateway is made of boulders and the wall is part of the church.
-The church is fortified as are many built at this time. - the 15th century.
-The church was originally built before but during a siege of the village in 1468 the church was destroyed by the inhabitants of the village in order to repair and improve their remparts.
+This stone gateway is made of large stones and the wall is part of the church.
+The church is fortified as are many built at this time (the 15th century).
+The church was originally built before 1423 but during a siege of the village in 1468 the church was destroyed by the inhabitants of the village in order to repair and improve their remparts.
 They managed to withstand the attack and one year later started rebuilding the church which was completed in 1479.

-The Lower gate was largely destroyed by the 1468 siege and now bears a witty inscription telling how the Dquphiné scoundrels couldn't take the town but made off with the doors, hinges and locks - "let the devil take them"!.
+The lower gate was largely destroyed by the 1468 siege and now bears a witty inscription telling how the Dauphiné scoundrels couldn't take the town but made off with the doors, hinges and locks - "let the devil take them"!

 The authenticity of the village has led to various historical films being made there - most notable perhaps being The Three Musketeers in 1973 (with Michael York).

 After visiting Pérouges you can explore the Dombes region of lakes and birds to the north of Perouges.
 Be sure to also allow time to visit Lyon, one of the largest and most interesting cities in France at 30 kilometres south-west of Perouges.